cloudvista/vaa/readme.md

 | Correlation | Github | sequence comparison to workflow | Task Set identification |

+#### VistA Client Traffic Analysis
+The VAA team will analyze *all traffic* of *all VistA clients* of *all users* of three VistA systems.
+The Analysis Team shall also provide *inter-VistA traffic analysis*  distinguishing common VistA traffic patterns from VistA-specific traffic patterns.

+Traffic Analysis for each VistA shall characterize:
+a)	User volume
+b)	Client types and volume of use
+c)	Connection volumes, frequency, and duration
+d)	Types of user authentication/security and relative use
+e)	Machine from end Users
+f)	RPC usage frequency and execution times
+g)	RPC groupings – representing transactions
+h)	RPCs specific to a VistA from cross-VistA RPCs

+Deliverables:
+A.	Traffic Analysis Reports for three production VistAs
+B.	Cross VistA Traffic Analysis Report

+#### Key VistA Client Traffic Analysis
+Based on the traffic and client types isolated in the VistA traffic analysis, the Analysis Team will analyze the operation of three of the most used VistA Applications ("Clients").
+CPRS shall be one of the three; the remaining two shall be chosen based on client usage.

+The per Client Traffic Analysis will include:
+a)	User volumes and types.
+User types shall capture clinical care specialties and roles.
+b)	Connection volume and duration, tying frequency of client use to user types
+c)	Types of user authentication/security and relative use
+d)	Patient volumes
+e)	Enumeration of all RPCs used by a client and their relative use
+f)	Distinction of clinical from non-clinical RPCs
+g)	Distinction of RPCs that change (write) from those that read the clinical record
+h)	Distinction of slow running, high overhead and variable overhead RPCs
+i)	Clinical care task sets, represented as groups of RPCs used to perform specific clinical tasks
+j)	Match task sets with the use of one or more specific client screens
+k)	Task sets employed by different user types  (nursing, physician, and all identifiable specialties)
+l)	Isolate performance issues with patterns of use that slow care
+m)	Verification and validation that the analysis accurately captures care provision

 ### VistA Client traffic analysis

 Using the client traffic captured, the Analysis Team will analyze all traffic of all VistA clients of all users of three VistA systems.
 The Analysis Team shall also provide inter-VistA Analysis distinguishing common VistA traffic patterns from VistA-specific traffic patterns.